 I stood before Mirabai, for she is my ancestor in many ways.
 She walked across the length and breadth of this country in an age when it was unthinkable.
 I looked around for the sign of courage and devotion in this land that gave her these qualities.
 Each of the women walking in the temple looked like Mira to me, they are potentially genetically related to her.

-I walked around the temple for some time trying to absorb the fact that Mirabai grew up playing and praying here.
+I walked around the temple for some time trying to absorb the fact that she grew up playing and praying here.

 The temple complex is full of many small shrines including a Shivalinga and a temple to Hinglaj Mata.

-This is the fort of Mirabai’s family that has now been converted into a museum on Mirabai.
+This is the fort of her family that has now been converted into a museum.
 It is a lovely museum that documents her life and stories.
 You have a life-size Murti in the middle, folios from manuscripts in large format talking about the stories of her life.

 One room has representations of Mira in different forms of art and literature.
-Another room showcases places like Dwarka, Vrindavan that were visited by Mira Bai.
+Another room showcases places like Dwarka, Vrindavan that were visited by her.
 Each place has a story related to her, including her interactions with the people there.

-I learned that a stamp was issued on Mirabai a few years back.
+I learned that a stamp was issued on her a few years back.

-A gallery has illustrated the poetry of Mirabai with some couplets written along.
-There are tablets in clay depicting the life of Mira.
+A gallery has illustrated her poetry with some couplets written along.
+There are tablets in clay depicting her life.

 A temple dedicated to Nagnechaya Mata – the Kuldevi of Rathore clan is inside the premises of Mira Samarak or Merta Fort.
 She is an incarnation of Chakreshwari Devi who was brought here from Kannauj by a Saraswat Brahmin.